Types of Termites in Louisiana

 In Louisiana, we commonly have subterranean termites that enter into our homes through the exterior foundation where the earth meets the home.
 Whether that is behind veneer, through cracks, or through our plumbing, termites are persistent and will enter into your home wherever they can.
 Properly treating your home before termite swarming season begins and continually throughout the year is crucial to preventing termite damage.
 Remember, termites are not just active during swarming season, but all year round.

-If you believe you have termites in your home, call Delta Pest Services right away.
+If you believe you have termites in your home, call Delta Pest Services right away for our expert termite treatments in Louisiana.
 With these pests aggressive behavior, waiting for any amount of time could mean thousands of dollars of extra damage to your home.
 Whether you have Formosan, Eastern Subterranean, or drywood termites, we will identify and clear your home of all termites to keep you safe, and your home protected.
 Call us today for a free consultation.